CodeBush91/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: January 5, Thursday

+**Today's Goal** : To continue progress learning Haskell

+**Today's Progress**: Some more functions can be found in the learningHaskell.hs file in the Day 3 folder.

+**Thoughts**: Continuing to get my head around functional programming, some neat stuff found in contrast to OO

+**Time Spent**: 1 hrs

 ### Day 2: January 4, Wednesday

 **Today's Goal** : Put together the Blog using Jeykll and teach the better half markdown (ready for posts!)